John Pease (sociologist): "I'd Rather Be Studying"

-Pease is the founder of the "I'd Rather Be Studying Gang", who made an attempt at having that phrase become the university motto, though it was struck down because it was said that it did not sound official enough.
+Pease was the founder of the "I'd Rather Be Studying” Gang, who made an attempt at having that phrase become the university motto, though it was struck down because it was said that it did not sound official enough.
 The University of Maryland, College Park is the "flagship" of the University of Maryland System.

 Unorthodox art of teaching

-Pease works to assist students who lack equal academic backgrounds by employing a variety of techniques to teach students in his classes.
-Often he relies on comedy, as in the "Sara Bellum" stories and lectures.
-He has used topical songs of different genres as students file in for class, including protest music, (including folk music, or the blues), with topics such as the Great Depression, labor unions, and Civil Rights and artists like Pete Seeger, Bob Dylan and Billie Holiday.
+Pease worked to assist students who lacked equal academic backgrounds by employing a variety of techniques to teach students in his classes.
+Often he relied on comedy, as in the "Sara Bellum" stories and lectures.
+He had used topical songs of different genres as students file in for class, including protest music, (including folk music, or the blues), with topics such as the Great Depression, labor unions, and Civil Rights and artists like Pete Seeger, Bob Dylan and Billie Holiday.

 Price of education

 The cost of tuition increases yearly at the University of Maryland, as it has in the majority of State-funded Universities.
-However, according to Pease, a major matter of concern isn't only the rising cost of tuition, but the increasingly prohibitive hidden costs of the textbooks and course materials for class.
+However, according to Pease, a major matter of concern wasn't only the rising cost of tuition, but the increasingly prohibitive hidden costs of the textbooks and course materials for class.
 Often newer editions of textbooks that are not fundamentally different from past editions are pressed upon the faculty for use in the next teaching period.
-In an article to the Washington Post newspaper, Pease has commented that, "Once they've published a textbook and there's a zillion of them out there -- that's it for their profit until they can come up with a new edition or some sort of technique to sell more books."
+In an article to the Washington Post newspaper, Pease had commented that, "Once they've published a textbook and there's a zillion of them out there -- that's it for their profit until they can come up with a new edition or some sort of technique to sell more books."
 The Post continues, "One of the techniques Pease and others cite is the 'bundling' of books with other materials, such as study guides, Web site access, test questions, CD-ROMs and more.
 These add-ons are helping to drive up the cost of books.

-Current work
+Later work

-Pease continues to work as an associate professor of Sociology at the University of Maryland, College Park, and contributes to the university's newspaper, The Diamondback, with editorials and occasionally, one of his Sara Bellum stories.
 On Friday, April 11, 2008, the Board of Regents awarded Pease with their highest honor given to faculty within the 2008 University of Maryland System; the faculty Award for Excellence in Mentoring.

-Pease continues to reward promising students with an eponymous scholarship.

 In February 2009, Pease was awarded the Inspire Integrity Awards, a national award that recognizes professors for inculcating integrity in their students.
 The Award was provided by National Society of Collegiate Scholars, an honor society at 235 universities including the University of Maryland.

+He retired as Associate Professor Emeritus in 2017, after fifty years as a faculty member.

+After his retirement, Pease continued to reward promising students with an eponymous scholarship.